Acoustic signaling enables collective perception and control in active matter systems: Self-organized states

 \subsection{Agent-based simulations}

 Acoustic signaling enables the swarmers to communicate, navigate, and assemble.
 Through acoustic communication, the agents' oscillatory states can locally synchronize, enhancing local sound amplitudes.
 As agents move towards these high-amplitude regions, self-organized collective states with distinct properties emerge.
-In Fig.\@ \ref{fig:pd} we present the predominant collective solutions as a function of the agent's velocity $v_0$ and acoustic susceptibility $\Xi$ (Fig.\@ \ref{fig:pd}(a)) and describe their phenomenology as well as their acoustic emission in terms of signal amplitudes and frequencies as measured at a nearby fixed microphone position (Fig.~\ref{fig:pd}(b-f)).